 Continue holding this position and breathing for about twenty seconds.
 Then exhale and gently relax the leg muscles, slowly lowering yourself to the floor.
 Complete about five rounds.

 Bow pose strengthens the back and abs and tones muscles in the legs, arms, and chest.
 It improves your flexibility and decreases stress.

 9. Bridge Pose / Setu Asana

 Sit on the floor with your legs extended in front of you.
-Place your hands, fingers pointing backwards, on the floor about one foot behind you.
+Place your hands, fingers pointing backward, on the floor about one foot behind you.
 Keep your elbows straight.
-You should be leaning backwards slightly.
+You should be leaning backward slightly.